How to Build Your Own Personal Brand

 Steps to Building Your Own Brand

 - Brand Discovery: Who are you?
 Where is your passion?
 What is it that you want your brand to represent?
-Brand discovery is really figuring what you want to represent and not just what you want to represent today, but what is it that you want to represent for the rest of your life.
+Brand discovery is really figuring out what you want to represent and not just what you want to represent today, but what is it that you want to represent for the rest of your life.
 Creating a personal branding statement can help you in this discovery process.
 This is probably the hardest step and you may want to enlist help from friends, peers, and coworkers.

 - Personal Brand Development and Strategy: With your personal branding statement, it's time to start developing your brand.
-The great news is it's much easier that 5 years ago because we are going to focus on the digital development of your brand.
+The great news is it's much easier than 5 years ago because we are going to focus on the digital development of your brand.

 What You Need

-- Your own domain - You will need to purchase some online real estate.
+- Your own domain: You will need to purchase some online real estate.
 This real estate will consist of your own domain, preferably your name or something that describes what you do.
 How can you create your brand if you don't own YourName.com?

-- Blog - Create your own website with a blog.
+- Blog: Create your own website with a blog.
 Post 2 to 3 blog posts per week.
 An active and effective blog means 2 to 3 posts per week around 500 to 700 words, discussing topics that surround your brand.
 Share those posts via Facebook, LinkedIn, and Twitter.

-- Twitter Account.
-Create a Twitter account complete with photo.
+- Twitter Account: Create a Twitter account complete with photo.
 Once again use your name or something that describes what you do.
 You will then want to follow those that would have an interest in topics surrounding your brand.
 Engage and Interact - remember, don't just broadcast.
 Using Twitter use tools such as Twellow to find those that would be interested in the topics your brand represents, this will help to increase your following and attract them to your brand.
 I suggest trying to follow 5 to 10 per day.

-- Facebook Profile.
-Create your own Facebook profile.
+- Facebook Profile: Create your own Facebook profile.
 In must contain a photo (preferably the same one you use on Twitter), work history, and experiences.
 Be sure and post relevant items to your Facebook page.
 This is a great place to let your personality show.
 Invite colleagues, peers, and friends to join you on your Facebook profile.
 If you want to keep your Facebook profile private a Facebook page can be the solution.

-- LinkedIn Profile - A LinkedIn profile is the digital version of your resume, portfolio, and references.
+- LinkedIn Profile: A LinkedIn profile is the digital version of your resume, portfolio, and references.
 Don't be without one.
 Join groups that are of interests to your brand.
 Answer questions and be an active participant.
 Connect with those that would be interested in your cause or topic.

-- Use Quora - A fairly new medium, but a great place to get to know those that would have an interest in your brand.
+- Use Quora: A fairly new medium, but a great place to get to know those that would have an interest in your brand.
 Invest time and answer questions.
 This will help in building your following and get your name out there.
 Quora is a great medium to show your expertise by answering questions.

 You are creating your brand, so display a photo that is recognizable on all platforms.
 If you decide to have a logo created, don't forget to use that as well to help in building brand recognition.